hyperledger/iroha-2-docs/src/guide/rust.md

 ## 6. Burning assets

 Burning assets is quite similar to minting.
-First, you crete the burn instruction indicating which asset to burn and its quantity.
+First, you create the burn instruction indicating which asset to burn and its quantity.
 Then submit this instruction.